 As shown in the chart below, the construction sector saw real economic growth in the three years prior to the COVID-19 pandemic.
-However, this growth has more than reversed between 2019/20 and 2021/22.
+However, this growth declines in 2019/20 and 2021/22.
 Therefore, this indicator is assessed as 'off track'.
+High cost of construction materials as well as broader supply chain constraints may have impacted the real level of construction.

 The baseline for this indicator is the trend in real economic growth in the construction sector over the 2016/17 - 2018/19 fiscal years, sourced from successive annual Budgets.
 The percentage change (year on year) is used to measure growth in this industry.
 This is measured by real GDP at constant 2016 prices.
-Data for 2021/22 is not yet available.
+Data for 2022/23 is not yet available.